techpubswriter/docs/developer-guides/quick-start/README.md

     `meteor npm start`

-When the server is ready, you will see a box with "Server Running" title:
+When the server is ready, the following sample is observed with "Server Running" title:

 ```
 I20181122-12:33:53.282(0)? ➔ +-----------------------------------------------+